Gongalegoda Banda: Proclamation of the king

-On 26 July 1848, the leaders and the supporters entered the historic Dambulla Vihara and there Gongalegoda Banda was crowned by the head priest of Dambulla, Ven.
+On 26 July 1848, the leaders and the supporters entered the historic Dambulla Vihara and there Banda was crowned by the head priest of Dambulla, Ven.
 Giranegama Thera.
-According to the head priest of Dambulla, Gongalegoda Banda was called 'Sri Wickrama Siddapi' and spoke fluently in his own language, Sinhala.
+According to the head priest of Dambulla, Banda was called 'Sri Wickrama Siddhipathi' and spoke fluently in his own language, Sinhala.
 He asked the people, "whether you are on the side of the Buddhist? or British?"
-On this historic day Dines, his brother was declared the sub-king and Dingirala as the prince of Sath Korale.
-Puran Appu was appointed as the prime minister or the sword bearer to Gongalegoda Banda.
-Puran Appu attended the consecration ceremony of Gongalegoda Banda with 400 others.
+On the same day his brother, Dines, was declared the sub-king and Dingirala as the prince of Sath Korale.
+Puran Appu was appointed as the prime minister or the sword bearer to Banda.
+Puran Appu attended the consecration ceremony of Banda with 400 others.

 After the proclamation of the king, he left Dambulla with his army via Matale to capture Kandy from the British.
 On 28 July 1848 they raided Fort MacDowall in Matale causing much loss to the British amidst well fortified resistance.
 They attacked government buildings specially the Matale Kachcheri and destroyed the tax records.
 Simultaneously, Dingirirala instigated attacks in Kurunegala, where eight people were killed by the British.
 The British Governor, Lord Torrington, declared martial law on 29 July 1848 and 31 July in Kandy and Kurunegala respectively.